 5 Reasons Why Your Startup Needs a UX Designer from Day One

 A UX designer is the one who can help you with the task.
-They are this missing link between creators and customers: a good UX designer can make businesses understand their audience and deliver what the customers need precisely.
+Moreover, they are this missing link between creators and customers.
+However, do not underestimate the importance of UX.
+A good UX designer can make businesses understand their audience and deliver what the customers need precisely.
 The sooner your startup defines its customers’ needs, the better chance you’ll’ have at building something they’ll be ready to buy.

 Here are the top five reasons why having a UX designer involved in your project from the first days is a sound idea.

 To ensure that users receive the best experience, UX designers will test the waters first.
 Here’s a list of questions they will need answered before even starting the development: